|

 duties.
 To add insult to injury, not an Indian company, but a Geneva-based

 company was being hired for pre-shipment evaluation of imported goods.
+In the case of trade, after signing the humiliating World

 Trade Organisation (WTO) agreements, India has been under the obligation of